aditya-pandey/portofolio/README.md

 This section will be my list of subject to learn.
 My goal is to help me improve for interviews.
 For now I'll do it int [interview.html](interview.html)

+### 27/06/19
+Redesign for 320 to 480
+Need to learn parallax for a smooth nav bar going with a position top X to 0.
+Need to implement cool animation for tile project to display tech used and links to github and live code.

 ## License

 Project under MIT License.
 See the [LICENSE.md](LICENSE.md) file for details